Our Lawyers Ensure Quality

 James Bach received his undergraduate degree from Dartmouth College and his law degree from Hastings College of the Law.
 He has been working with immigration cases for several decades, and has lectured extensively and written articles and books on immigration law.

 He is a Member of the American Immigration Lawyers Association (AILA) and currently is the moderator of its Legal Ethics forum.
 Mr. Bach was one of the first lawyers certified by the State Bar of California Board of Legal Specialization as a Certified Specialist in Immigration and Nationality Law (less than 8% of California immigration attorneys are Board Certified by the State Bar).
 Mr. Bach has been given the highest rating by Martindale-Hubbell for ability and ethics for over a decade, and is included in the current Martindale-Hubbell Bar Register of Preeminent Lawyers.
+He has been selected to Super Lawyers 2015-2022, and has an Avvo rating of 10.

-Before starting his current law firm, Mr. Bach was the head of the Immigration Law Department of Crosby, Heafey, Roach & May (now Reed Smith), one of California’s largest and most prestigious law firms.
+Before starting his current law firm, Mr. Bach led the Immigration Law Department of Crosby, Heafey, Roach & May (now Reed Smith), one of California’s largest and most prestigious law firms.
 Mr. Bach has litigated immigration matters in the U.S. federal courts, and before administrative tribunals such as the Immigration Court, Board of Immigration Appeals, Board of Alien Labor Certification Appeals, and the USCIS Administrative Appeals Office.
 From 2008 to 2013 he served on the State Bar's Immigration and Nationality Advisory Commission, and was its Chairperson from 2011 to 2012.
 In that position, he helped write and grade the biannual California Immigration and Nationality Specialty Examination.
 He was a Member of the Board of Legal Specialization of the State Bar of California, which administers all of the State Bar certified legal specialties in California, including immigration law.
 Mr. Bach has been an Arbitrator for the San Francisco Bar Association since 2008, and has written articles and given lectures on legal ethics, with a primary focus on the obligations attorneys have to their clients.

 Mr. Bach's nonprofessional interests include mountain biking, swimming, hiking, literature, and ancient history.
 He and his wife Sharon have three adult children and celebrate their 35th anniversary this year.